-Looking deep into their eyes, knowing you as a homo sapien share 97% of the same genetic code as them, it's hard not to feel a kinship with orangutans.
+Looking deep into their eyes, knowing you, as a homo sapien, share 97% of the same genetic code, it's hard not to feel a kinship with orangutans.

 The endangered orangutans in Borneo first entered my consciousness when I met Gela, my Dutch trekking partner in Nepal.

-Borneo, the commonly known name of the Asian island shared by both Indonesia and Malaysia, has always sounded extraordinarily exotic to me.
+Borneo, the commonly known name of the Asian island shared by both Indonesia and Malaysia, has always sounded extraordinarily remote to me.

-My mind conjures up difficult travel conditions, thick jungle, machetes, and remote wilderness.
-In short, I'd built up a trip to Borneo to be a chore, and surely an expensive one to boot.
+My mind conjures up challenging travel conditions, thick jungles, machetes, and remote wilderness.
+In short, I'd built up a trip to Borneo to be a chore and an expensive one to boot.

-But so many of my preconceived notions about travel to Borneo, specifically to see the wild orangutans in Tanjung Puting National Park, were smashed during my 3-day visit last month.
+But so many of my preconceived notions about travel to Borneo, specifically to see the wild orangutans in Tanjung Puting National Park, were smashed during my three-day.

-Commercial tourism has arrived in Borneo, and while it requires an adventurous spirit, it's a surprisingly accessible experience for travelers of all ages, and budgets.
+Commercial tourism has arrived in Borneo, and while it requires an adventurous spirit, it's a surprisingly easy experience for travelers of all ages and budgets.

-This is not something I can say about visiting the Mountain Gorillas in Rwanda, which requires $500 for the trekking permit alone (as of 2010).
+This is not something I can say about visiting the mountain gorillas in Rwanda, which requires $1,500 for the trekking permit alone.

 Flying From Jakarta to Central Kalimantan, Borneo